reflectoring/reflectoring.github.io/content/blog/2022/2022-05-08-reactive-architecture-with-spring-boot.md

 - **State** - The entry-point or accessibility to the state of this kind of microservices must be through APIs.
 It must not provide any backdoor access through the database.
 This in turn allows the microservices to evolve internally without affecting the layers exposed outside.
 - **Space** - Each microservice must be deployed independently without caring much about the location or the deployment of the other microservices.
 This in turn would allow the service to be scaled up/down to meet the scalability demand.
 - **Time** - Reactive microservices must be strictly non-blocking and asynchronous throughout so that they can be eventually consistent enough.
 - **Failures** - A failure occurring in one of the microservice must not impact others or cause the service to go down.
-It must isolate failures to remote operational despite any kind of failures.
+It must isolate failures to remote operations despite any kind of failures.

 Keeping this in mind, let’s try to convert our existing microservice to adapt Reactive frameworks.
 We will primarily use *Reactive Spring Data Mongo* which provides out-of-the-box support for reactive access through MongoDB Reactive Streams.
 It provides `ReactiveMongoTemplate` and `ReactiveMongoRepository` interface for mapping functionality.